zulip/zulip/docs/production/email-gateway.md

    mailname = emaildomain.example.com
    ```

-   This tells postfix to expect to receive emails at addresses ending
+   This tells postfix to expect to receive emails at addresses ending with
-   with `@emaildomain.example.com`, overriding the default of
+   `@emaildomain.example.com`, overriding the default of
    `@hostname.example.com`.
+It will also identify itself as
+   `emaildomain.example.com` on any outgoing emails it sends.

 1. Run `/home/zulip/deployments/current/scripts/zulip-puppet-apply`
    (and answer `y`) to apply your new `/etc/zulip/zulip.conf`